rliffredo/advent-of-code/aoc_20/README.md

 - Use set inclusion to check the dragon presence (the set of the tranlsate dragon dots must be contained in the hash dots)

-I have still a couple of unknown: why do I have to rotate/flip the first tile, to be in that position?
+I have still an unknown: why do I have to rotate/flip the first tile, to be in that position?
 If I do not do that, I get a map that looks valid, but does not yield results.
-Also, why do I need two neighboring tiles in order to determine the next one?
-I thought that it would have been enough to use just one.
+I suspect I had some bug in determining the direction for scrolling the map; anyhow, the current approach (fixed directions) seems to bypass that issue, without side effects.

 Anyways, I have already spent enough some time to refine the code and improve its quality.
 I am not 100% satisfied with the code as it is now, and its